New Graduate Fellowship Established by Alumnus Estate

 Richardson was nominated for the fellowship, which includes one year of student fees and tuition as well as an $18,000 stipend, by professor Han Li, to whom he also expressed appreciation.
 “Her continued support and mentorship have been a guiding light for me, and she is an inspiration for my pursuit of research.”

-“Our parents would be thrilled with the choice of Richardson for the inaugural award,” said the Duffy’s daughter Diane.
+“Our parents would be thrilled with the choice of Kelly for the inaugural award,” said the Duffy’s daughter Diane.
 “Not only did both support active service members and veterans, but helping someone return to school later in life is exactly what they envisioned with the Samueli School John and Joanna Duffy Graduate Student Fellowship.
-We all three wish Richardson all the best with his pursuit of his graduate degree.”
+We all three wish Kelly all the best with his pursuit of his graduate degree.”

 – Anna Lynn Spitzer